peerdavid/remapy/README.md

 ## Overview
 <img src="doc/explorer.png" />

+## Upload pdfs, epubs or webpages
+If you copy and paste a file from your file explorer into RemaPy, it is uploaded if the file ends with .pdf or .epub.
+Select the base folder (or any item in this folder) where the file should be located after the upload.
+If you copy and paste a URL, the given website is automatically converted into a pdf and uploaded to your reMarkable.
+Note that some heuristics are implemented to accepts the "terms of usage" of pages automatically, but this will not work in every case
+(see also [FAQ](https://github.com/peerdavid/RemaPy/wiki)).
+Please also note that some additional packages must be installed to use this feature (pdfkit and wkhtmltopdf).

 ## Custom colors
 Custom colors for individual layers are used by RemaPy for rendering if the layer name contains a '#' followed by a valid color name or